 - Track engagement vs. your baseline

 Manual analysis works, but it takes 2-4 hours each time.
-Aibrify's AI competitor monitoring:
+AI-powered competitor monitoring tools like Sprout Social, Hootsuite, and Aibrify can automate much of this work:

 - Daily automated scans of competitor posting activity